 The waste drawer is equipped with a carbon filter, which captures odors before they can escape.
 According to a review on Wirecutter, the drawer contains about 4 cups of clumped urine.
 When the waste drawer fills, the Litter Robot’s ready light will start to blink, notifying you that it’s time to discard the contents.

 Another user-friendly aspect of the Litter Robot is the fact that it’s now available with the WiFi-powered Litter Robot Connect app.
 This app allows you to monitor your cat’s litter box usage whether you’re home or not.
+It’s compatible with both iOS and Android devices.

 Unfortunately for budget shoppers, the Litter Robot’s superior performance comes at a high-performance price.
 The Litter Robot Open Air III with Connect costs almost $500.
 Without the Connect smartphone app functionality, the latest Litter Robot model costs $449.